AlzyWelzy/TaskEase/README.md

-# TaskEase
+# Taskify

-TaskEase is a lightweight and user-friendly to-do app designed for efficient task management.
+Taskify is a lightweight and user-friendly to-do app designed for efficient task management.

 ## Features